davidramos-om/davidramos-om-react-stories-components/README.md

 | **New props on this fork**        | ⭐️ |
 |`clickable`        | Optional.
 Allow the `content:({action,isPaused})` children elements to be clickeable.
 As a <b>side-effect</b> story won't pass to next-previous on touch right-leftt
 | `stopOnClick`     | Optional.
 If it true, the story will stop when the children elements are tapped/clicked
+| `onStoryClicked` | Optional.
+Fires when an element is/clicked tapped. params (currentId, story, e.target)

 ## Usage